stevekerrick/GraphqlToTsql/docs/gettingStarted.md

 # Wire up the API

-The goal of `GraphqlToTsql` is to translate a GraphQL query into a TSQL query, and to execute the query for you.
+The goal of `GraphqlToTsql` is to translate a *GraphQL* query into a *TSQL* query, and to execute the query for you.
-You provide the web service, write the controller, and do authentication/authorization.
+*You* provide the web service/controller, and do authentication/authorization.

-One thing to keep in mind: if you want to use the GraphQL query language with any of the standard tools in the GraphQL ecosystem, such as [Apollo Client](https://www.apollographql.com/docs/react/), your API endpoint will need to comply with the standard, including how to report errors.
+One thing to keep in mind: if you want to use the GraphQL query language with any of the standard tools in the GraphQL ecosystem, such as [Apollo Client](https://www.apollographql.com/docs/react/), your API endpoint will need to comply with the standard, including how errors are reported.

 The `GraphqlToTsql` repo has a reference AspNetCore project that follows the spec.
 Here is the controller that exposes the endpoint `/api/graphql`.